Edwin Swale: World War I service

-In August 1917, only a few weeks after his 18th birthday, Swale joined the Royal Naval Air Service as a probationary flight officer, and having successfully completed his flight training, was appointed a temporary flight sub-lieutenant on 15 February 1918.
+In August 1917, only a few weeks after his 18th birthday, Swale joined the Royal Naval Air Service as a probationary flight officer, after six-months with the Nottinghamshire Officer Training Corps. and having successfully completed his flight training, was appointed a temporary flight sub-lieutenant on 15 February 1918.

 He was posted very briefly to No. 12 (Naval) Squadron, before joining No. 10 (Naval) Squadron on 21 March 1918 to fly a Sopwith Camel single-seat fighter.
 However, on 1 April 1918 the Royal Naval Air Service was merged with the Army's Royal Flying Corps (RFC) to form the Royal Air Force, and Swale's unit became No. 210 Squadron RAF.

 Swale's first aerial victory came on 30 May 1918, destroying a Pfalz D.III fighter.
 On 5 June he destroyed an observation balloon, and on 17 June an Albatros D.V fighter.
 On 20 July he drove down out of control two Fokker D.VII fighters, and destroyed another on the 22nd.
 He accounted for three D.VIIs in August, and five in September, being appointed a flight commander with the acting rank of captain on the 5th.
 As commander of "A" Flight he shot down two more D.VIIs on 1 October, finally rounding off his score with his seventeenth and final victory on 8 October, by sending another down in flames.
 Swale was posted back to the Home Establishment on 21 October, just prior to the armistice.

 On 2 November 1918 his award of the Distinguished Flying Cross was gazetted.
 His citation read: